jepstein-eagle/adaptable/packages/adaptable/readme/Functions/calculated_column_function.md

 - **Hidden**: Everything is hidden from the User

-- **ReadOnly**: User can see the Calculated Columns defined in Predefined Config but not edit or delete them, nor add others.
+- **ReadOnly**: User can see Calculated Columns defined in Predefined Config but not add, edit or delete them.

 ## FAQ

 **Which mathematical operators can we use to build the Expression?**

-You can use any of the hundreds available in the math.js library.
+You can use any of the hundreds available in the [Math.JS](https://mathjs.org/) library.

 **Its quite cumbersome to have to write the Expression by hand.
 Is there a GUI option?**